jnaiman/is507_fall2020/week06/README.md

+# STATUS: IN-DEV

-# Week 05: The Normal & Binomial Distributions
+# Week 06: The Normal & Binomial Distributions

 This week we'll focus more on the Binomial Distribution and relate it to the Normal distribution covered previously.